 - Celebrate class diversity and the strengths and challenges inherent in each group’s experience.

-Unitarian Universalist (UU) Class Conversations educates UUs about class awareness and inculsion, empowering our religious movement to dismantle classism within our congregations and organizations in order to bring a fairer and more equitable world.
+UU (Unitarian Universalist) Class Conversations educates UUs about class awareness and inclusion, so that our religious movement can better address and end classism within our congregations and organizations and bring about a fairer and more equitable world.